The day(s) Michael Jordan Shut Up Jerry Stackhouse & Vernon Maxwell | 48pts in 3 quarters

 Jordan went off for 48 points (18-28fg) & 10 rebounds in 3 quarters.
 Stackhouse & Maxwell combined for 5 field goals & 17 points in a 27 point loss.

-Three days later Stackhouse, still talking and was quoted as saying “the NBA was easy,” would have another shot at showing the world what he supposedly could do against MJ during the summer.
-He has a much better game scoring 24 and hitting half of his shots but MJ again outscored him (32) in just 3 quarters in another double digit loss for the 76ers.
-The big story of the night was Rodman getting his only triple double of his career – 10pts, 21rebs, 10ast.
+Three days later Stackhouse, quoted as saying “the NBA was easy,” would have another shot at showing the world what he supposedly could do against MJ during the summer.
+He scored 24 and hits half of his shots but MJ outscored him (32) in just 3 quarters in another double digit loss for the 76ers.
+But the big story of the night was Rodman getting his only triple double of his career – 10pts, 21rebs, 10ast.

-The Bulls & 76ers did “play” each other one more time at the end of the year but the not even rookie of the year Jerry Stackhouse sat it out and MJ only played 29 minutes in another 30 point win for the Bulls.
+The Bulls & 76ers did “play” each other one more time at the end of the year but Jerry Stackhouse sat it out and MJ only played 29 minutes in another 30 point win for the Bulls.

 The one, maybe more, positive thing I will say about Stackhouse is he was a very underrated offensive player in the first half of his career, he ranks in the top 3 most exciting dunkers in NCAA history and he has humbled himself over the years and I wish him all the luck in Brooklyn.